bibekanandadatta/bibekanandadatta.github.io/_pages/research.md

 horizontal: false
 ---

 My current research focuses primarily on the multiphysics modeling of stimuli-responsive hydrogels.
-I use continuum scale model sand coupled finite element methods to understand the chemo-mechanical response of hydrogels subjected to temperature, pH, and ionic solution.
-Most of my research involves developing multi-physics frameworks, constitutive models, and implementing them in finite element to perform simulations.
-Besides developing a fundamental understanding of a wide class of hydrogel materials, I also focus on exploiting such stimuli-responsive behaviors to develop devices that can be used in soft sensing and actuation.
+I use continuum scale models and coupled finite element method to understand the chemo-mechanical response of hydrogels subjected to temperature, pH, and ionic solution like environmental stimuli.
+Most of my research involves developing multi-physics frameworks and constitutive models, and eventually implementing them in finite element programs to perform simulations.
+Besides developing a fundamental understanding of a wide class of hydrogel materials, I also focus on exploiting such stimuli-responsive behaviors to develop devices that can be used in soft sensing and actuation for biomedical applications.

 <!-- pages/projects.md -->
 <div class="projects">